threefoldfoundation/www_threefold_io/content/home/index.md

 ## **Decentralized<br>Autonomous Cloud**

-ThreeFold is the world’s first system enabling anyone to become a cloud provider, empowering people and organizations to buy, sell, and use cloud resources autonomously and securely.
+ThreeFold is the world’s first system enabling anyone to become a cloud and internet service provider, empowering people and organizations to buy, sell, and use cloud resources autonomously and securely.

 <br>